LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 Let's add some code or files to this project.
 Since we are using the terminal, let's create a text file by using ``touch my_project.txt``.
-Once that is done, open your new file, type your name, and save your file.
+Now open your new file, type your name, and save your file.

 Back in your terminal, type ``git status``.